mlinpl/mlinpl-jekyll-theme/conference-cfc-instructions.md

 - All the posters should be in English.
 - The printed version of the poster has to be A0-size in a vertical orientation (recommended) or smaller.
 Larger posters will not fit on the poster boards.
 - There will be two poster sessions during the conference.
-One on 27 September and the second on 28 September.
+One on 27 October and the second on 27 October.
 Your poster will be assigned to one of them and a specific poster board.
-- Please be at least 5-10 minutes before the session starts in the room where your poster session will be held to hang it on the designated poster board.
-We don't know yet for 100%, but it might be possible to hang your poster earlier.
+- Please be at least 5-10 minutes before the start of the session in the room where your poster presentation will be held to hang it on the designated poster board.
+We don't know yet, but it might be possible to hang your poster earlier.
 - The posters need to be removed at the end of the session.
 Posters that are not removed will be discarded.